yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_datetime/timezones/timezone-sensitive-operations/timestamptz-plain-timestamp-conversion.md

 showAsideToc: true
 ---

 The semantic rules for the conversion, in each direction, rest on a common-sense convention.
 Each conversion uses a value for the _UTC offset_.
 And this value is always known: _either_ because the _at time zone_ operator specifies it (either explicitly or implicitly via a timezone name); or from the session's current _TimeZone_ setting.
-This is explained in the section [Four ways to specify the UTC offset](../../ways-to-spec-offset/).
+This is explained in the section [Four ways to specify the _UTC offset_](../../ways-to-spec-offset/).

 - When a _timestamptz_ value is converted to a plain _timestamp_ value, the target is assigned to the date-and-time-of-day component of the source value, when this is expressed with respect to the inevitably known reigning _UTC offset_.
 - When a plain _timestamp_ value is converted to a _timestamptz_ value, the target is assigned by normalizing to _UTC_ according to the inevitably known reigning _UTC offset_.